nikolakupresanin/Pasta-Bar/README.md

 # Pasta Bar
 Pasta Bar Web Page  -  This page is made with Html 5, Scss, Boostrap3 and JQuery.
+Images are cut, compress and made for a website in Adobe Photoshop.
 It is responsive for all devices.